 A quick and fast way of getting rid of pet hair from the air is by using an air purifier.
 However, not all air purifiers are designed to combat pet hair and dander in the air.
 There are different types of air purifiers in the market with different technologies that will filter certain contaminants in the air.

-3. Use a Fan and an Air Filter Mesh
+2. Use a Fan and an Air Filter Mesh

-High Particulate Air Filters also known as HEPA filters are very effective in catching and trapping very small particles compared to standard filters.
+High Particulate Air Filters, also known as HEPA filters, are very effective in catching and trapping very small particles compared to standard filters.
 Most air purifiers and air filters use HEPA filters to clean the air.
 However, HEPA air filters are expensive, so they might not be a viable option.
 Instead, purchase a cheaper option like the MERV 4 Smile Cut-to-Fit Synthetic Air Filter.

 How To Prevent Pet Hair from Being Airborne

-Regular Pet Grooming
+1. Regular Pet Grooming

 Do not wait until your cat or dog is matted to start grooming it.
-Keeping them brushed and combed should cut down on the amount of stray hair they release in your home.
-If you are a busy pet owner or have allergies, then you should schedule grooming appointments with a pet groomer.
+Keeping them brushed and combed should reduce the amount of stray hair they release in your home.
+If you are a busy pet owner or have allergies, you should schedule grooming appointments with a pet groomer.

-Use a FURminator
+2. Use a FURminator

 A FURminator is one of the perfect tools that should keep pet hair from shedding and becoming airborne.
 A FURminator is a tool that combines the traditional pet brush with razors to help strip any loose hair from your pets before shedding off.

-Damp Cloth and Sponge
+3. Damp Cloth and Sponge

-Use a Squeegee
+4. Use a Squeegee

 According to different sources, the top 10 dog breeds that shed the most include Akita, Alaskan Malamute, Labrador Retriever, American Eskimo, Chow Chow, Airedale Terrier, Alaskan Husky, German Shepherd Dog, Siberian Husky, and Great Pyrenees.